How We Helped a Community College Increase Student Engagement by 300%

 3. The Results

 What was important about this campaign was that we were able to connect with pre-qualified students and craft a message that resonated with them when they were back home on winter or spring break.
-The entire campaign was under $10K, and we grew visiting student numbers at RVCC by 50%.
+The entire campaign was under $10K, and we grew visiting student numbers at RVCC by 50% and overall student engagement by 300%.
 The campaign was really cost-effective and saved the school’s summer registration targets.

 In Summary, What Are the Best Marketing Tactics to Increase Student Enrollment?